FRANZ WENINGER

 CSPC: 801400

 Twenty years ago, Franz planted what he thought was Pinot Noir in the Frettner Vineyard in Sópron; turns out, the vine-nursery mislabeled the vines and now we have a premium site planted to Pinot Blanc (Fehérburgundi).
 The slate soils and relatively low yields result in concentrated grapes with good extract.
 The wine is wild fermented in neutral puncheons and rests on fine lees for a year before bottling.
-850 cases were produced this year.
-12% ABV, 6.3 g/L TA
+12% ABV

 CSPC: 879150

 The Frettner Vineyard is located in Sopron and features twenty year old vines planted on Luvisol, a soil formed by coniferous forests breaking down sedimentary rock.
 This area has been planted to Pinot Noir since the 16th century and was once prized and widely exported.
 This is Franz’s attempt to recapture some of that magic.
-The grapes are partially destemmed before being added to a large wooden tank for fermentation; two weeks later, the wine is pressed off into neutral puncheons.
-After a 21-month élevage, the wine is bottled unfiltered.
+The grapes were fermented whole cluster in open-top wooden tank for eight days.
+The wine is then pressed off into neutral puncheon for a thirteen month élevage before bottling unfined, unfiltered, and with minimal SO2.
+Only 241 cases were produced.
+12.5% ABV, 6.3 g/L TA

 CSPC: 795700